-When I first met with Steve, he was impressed to learn that I had lost 20 pounds on my own over the past three months, and excited to teach me about nutrition, fitness and how they work together to help us achieve a desired body fat percentage.
+When I first met with Steve, he was impressed to learn that I had lost 20 pounds on my own over the past three months, and excited to teach me fat loss tips that included nutrition, fitness and how they work together.

 The adventure has continued from there, and keeps getting better and better each day.

 Stay up-to-date on all the current Healthy Motivated Life happenings!
 Click here to subscribe to my newsletter, and get your free gift.